Shopify's Strategy Analysis

 Key Strategic Areas:

-How Shopify Inc. tries to Win Strategically
+How Shopify tries to Win Strategically

 Shopify wins by providing an all-in-one, highly scalable commerce operating system that empowers merchants to own their brand while benefiting from enterprise-grade technology, a massive app ecosystem, and integrated financial services.